 Jo Stone is the PedTech Lead at Discovery Schools Trust, where she has been a dedicated member since 2011.
 Throughout her career, Jo has held various roles including class teacher, KS1 and KS2 phase leader, assistant headteacher, and headteacher.
 A few years ago she was the lead for the DfE EdTech demonstrator programme for the trust, where Jo supported schools nationally.
 Her current role embraces pedagogy, EdTech, and AI, enabling her to support all the schools within the trust as well as other schools and school trusts on their PedTech journey.
 Jo is also a mentor, coach, digital trainer, and speaker at conferences such as BETT.
 She holds numerous qualifications including NPQSL, NPQH, Microsoft Certified Coach, Microsoft Certified Educator, MIEE, and is a Microsoft Showcase Fellow.
 Through this role, Jo aims to create limitless learning opportunities for all.

-CIO and Founding Director, TransforMATive
+CIO and Founding Director, The TransforMATive

-CIO and Founding Director, TransforMATive
+CIO and Founding Director, The TransforMATive

 An experienced multi academy trust executive, Chief Information Officer (CIO) and Data Protection Officer (DPO) who has successfully delivered a trust-wide digital transformation in a large, complex and rapidly growing trust.